JocysCom/UMQF/UMQF.md

 - **`At` (Action Type):** See above.
 Linear scale mapping:

-  - 0.10 ≤ - Influential
+  - ≥ 0.10  Influential
-  - 0.50 ≤ - Enabling
+  - ≥ 0.50  Enabling
-  - 0.80 ≤ - Authoritative
+  - ≥ 0.80  Authoritative
-  - 1.00 ≤ - Direct
+  - = 1.00  Direct

 - **`Cp` (Causal Proximity):** Temporal and causal distance from the event.
 Linear scale mapping:

-  - 1.00 ≤ - Immediate (0 steps; the action directly causes the result).
+  - ≥ 0.10  Distant (2+ steps; the action is separated by multiple independent events or decisions).
-  - 0.50 ≤ - Consequent (1 step; the action triggers a predictable chain).
+  - ≥ 0.50  Consequent (1 step; the action triggers a predictable chain).
-  - 0.10 ≤ - Distant (2+ steps; the action is separated by multiple independent events or decisions).
+  - = 1.00  Immediate (0 steps; the action directly causes the result).

 - **`Ri` (Replaceability):** Probability the outcome would occur without this specific entity.
 Linear scale mapping:

-  - 1.00 ≤ - Unique (Only this entity could have caused this outcome).
+  - ≥ 0.10  Redundant (The outcome was inevitable regardless of this entity's participation).
-  - 0.50 ≤ - Accelerant (The entity sped up an inevitable event).
+  - ≥ 0.50  Accelerant (The entity sped up an inevitable event).
-  - 0.10 ≤ - Redundant (The outcome was inevitable regardless of this entity's participation).
+  - = 1.00  Unique (Only this entity could have caused this outcome).

-#### 3. Intention Coefficient (`In`)
+### 4. Intention Coefficient (`In`)

 `In` scales the score based on the entity's simulation (prediction) of the outcome.
 Linear scale mapping:

-- 1.00 ≤ - Intended (The outcome was the specific goal of the simulation).
+- ≥ 0.10  Unforeseeable (The outcome was not predicted by a reasonable simulation (Accident/Unknown side-effect)).
-- 0.50 ≤ - Foreseeable (The outcome was not the goal but was a calculated probability (Negligence)).
+- ≥ 0.50  Foreseeable (The outcome was not the goal but was a calculated probability (Negligence)).
-- 0.10 ≤ - Unforeseeable (The outcome was not predicted by a reasonable simulation (Accident/Unknown side-effect)).
+- = 1.00  Intended (The outcome was the specific goal of the simulation).

-#### 4. Perceived vs. Actual Context
+### 5. Perceived vs. Actual Context

 Classify actions by the entity's perception (`Perceived`) versus objective reality (`Actual`).